Burglary Defense Attorneys Passaic County, NJ

 Dependent on the nature of your charges, we may strive to show that you had the legal right to be on the property or in the structure in question.
 The plaintiff declaring that you were on a property illegally is not good enough.
 You must have entered or trespassed as pursuant to the legal definition of burglary.

 Another common defense is against the “intent to commit a crime” piece.
-If the offender committed no crime while on or within the property in question, it is extremely difficult to prove that the offender had intent to commit such a crime.
+If the offender committed no crime while on or within the property in question, it is extremely difficult to prove that the offender had the intent to commit such a crime.
 Allow our legal defense team to build a strong defense and seek to have your charges dropped or lessened.

-Contact our Woodland Park Burglary Attorneys Today
+Contact our Little Falls Burglary Attorneys Today